kanootoko/digitalModel_provision/README.md

 * PROVISION_DB_PASS - provision_db_pass - user password for database with provision [default: _postgres_] (string)
 * PROVISION_DEFAULT_CITY - default_city - name of a city to work with by default
 * PROVISION_MONGO_URL - mongo_url - optional url to mongo database to write logs in "logs" collection
+* PROVISION_DISABLE_DB_ENDPOINTS - no_db_endpoints - set to any value except "0", "f", "false" or "no" to disable /api/db/... endpoints group

 ## Configuration by CLI Parameters